Items with an asterisk (*) are also in the glossary.

 Then I lift a fist into the air and have the horse target my fist for another click&treat.
 I repeat the ‘raised fist target’ two more times, making it a ‘triple treat’.
 The triple treat serves both to accentuate a job well done and gives the horse a short break from the concentrated work we’ve been doing.

-Zero Intent: Taking up a body language position that indicates to the horse that we don’t want anything to happen; that we are standing or walking together in a relaxed manner (the details are in Chapter Three).
+Zero Intent: Taking up a body language position that indicates to the horse that we don’t want anything to happen; that we are standing or walking together in a relaxed manner.